maestro-performance/msg-perf-tool/README.md

 Installation:
 ----

 The code can be installed via Fedora COPR.
-Packages are available for CentOS 6, 7, Fedora 25 or greater and RHEL 6 and 7.
-For CentOS 6 and RHEL 6, please use the legacy repos (check the notes below).
+Packages are available for CentOS 7, Fedora 25 or greater and RHEL 7.

 **Testing**